Huge crowd attends municipal center work session in Oscoda

 Police Department:

 OTPD Chief Mark David also shared some of the problems faced by his personnel with the existing facility.
-For one, his office is actually a closed-in hallway which used to be the entrance to the township hall, and it has no heat.
+For one, his office is actually a closed-in hallway which used to be the entrance to the township hall, and it has no heat in it.

-Further, the OTPD houses a lot of IT equipment, including computers.
+Further, the OTPD houses a lot of other equipment, including IT items such as computers.
 “Even the township government router has to be in the police department because we transmit the criminal justice information over that and it has to be secured in the police department,” according to David.

 “It’s time for a change,” he continued.
 “Is Furtaw Field the right place?
 We don’t know; we’re not going to say.”